 The implementations of Stacks and Queues from linear data structures.
-They cannot represent data items possessing hierarchical relationship such as between the grandfather and his descendants and in turns their descendants and so on.
+They cannot represent data items possessing hierarchical relationships such as between the grandfather and his descendants and in turn their descendants and so on.

 We need a non-linear data structure to deal with such an application in a real-life situation.
-Trees and graphs are two examples of the non-linear data structure.
+Trees and graphs are two examples of non-linear data structures.

 A tree is simply known as the non-linear data structure in which items are arranged in a sorted sequence.